 It can become difficult to distinguish between your business and personal finances if they’re combined.
 And this can lead to inaccurate record-keeping, complicating financial tracking and management.

 So, make sure your personal and business finance are separate.
+Separating finances helps clarify the responsibilities and liabilities of the business entity.
 It will also reflect well on your business credit.

 Tip #3.
 Educate Yourself on Financial Management